Implementation

 Our spelling scheme begins at the start of year 1.
 Before children begin, they need to be familiar with:

-By year 6, children should have reached the final spelling list and then utilise time to revisit and revise spellings from all 32 lists.
+By year 6, children should have reached the final spelling list and then utilise time to revisit and revise spellings from the entire scheme.
 Children also expand their understanding of word origins in year 6.

 Early Years Foundation Stage